huggingface/transformers/docs/source/model_summary.rst

 The library provides a version of this model for conditional generation.

 The `mbart-large-en-ro checkpoint <https://huggingface.co/facebook/mbart-large-en-ro>`_ can be used for english -> romanian translation.

 The `mbart-large-cc25 <https://huggingface.co/facebook/mbart-large-cc25>`_ checkpoint can be finetuned for other translation and summarization tasks, using code in ```examples/seq2seq/``` , but is not very useful without finetuning.

-.. _multimodal-models:

 ProphetNet
 -----------------------------------------------------------------------------------------------------------------------